-We recognise that some children with special needs may have physical disabilities.
+The school recognise that some children with special needs may have physical disabilities.
 Parents and prospective parents of disabled children can obtain copies of our school's accessibility plan and disability policy from the website.
-This shows the ways in which we plan to make our buildings progressively more accessible to disabled pupils, parents, and visitors.
-Staff should not treat pupils with SEND or EHC plans less favourably, without justification, than their non- disabled peers, and should make reasonable adjustments to ensure that pupils who are disabled are not put at a substantial disadvantage in comparison with pupils who are not disabled.
+This shows the ways in which the school plan to make our buildings progressively more accessible to disabled pupils, parents, and visitors.

+Staff should not treat pupils with SEND or EHC plans less favourably, without justification, than their nondisabled peers, and should make reasonable adjustments to ensure that pupils who are disabled are not put at a substantial disadvantage in comparison with pupils who are not disabled.

-EAL Provision
+EAL PROVISION